Stampede Pass: Capacity increase

+BNSF and government agencies in Washington state are committed to enlarging Stampede Tunnel to accommodate larger intermodal freight cars; the current height of 22 ft is insufficient for double-stacked intermodal cars.
+That said, BNSF stated in 2001 such a project would only be undertaken once the two alternate routes were at capacity.
+A 2006 study by Cambridge Systematics for the Washington State Transportation Commission determined that the capacity of the Stampede Subdivision was sufficient or "reliable".
+In 2008, BNSF again stated there were no immediate plans.
+In 2022, a study was launched to investigate the costs of such an enlargement.

 Recreational access

 The Mountaineers have a ski area just southeast of the eastern portal of the Stampede Pass tunnel.
 Built in 1928, Meany Lodge with 3 rope tows, is open to all during winter weekends from early January to early March.
 It hosts a PSIA certified winter sports school and is one of the oldest ski areas in the nation.

 The Palouse to Cascades State Park Trail is about halfway between Stampede Pass and I-90.

 In 1939, the Northern Pacific opened a ski area on the eastern portal of the Stampede Tunnel called Martin Ski Dome.
 The resort was to compete with the Milwaukee Ski Bowl a few miles north at Hyak.
 The Martin Ski Dome closed in 1942 with the start of World War II and then was sold in 1946, after the end of the war, to the University of Washington students association.
 It re-opened as Husky Chalet and had two rope tows.

 The only public access to the pass is from the east; access from the west is not open to the public, since this is a part of the Green River watershed which is managed (and partly owned by) Tacoma Water to ensure the city's water supply is pure and fresh.